ElektraInitiative/libelektra/doc/help/elektra-data-structures.md

 The data will be stored as void pointer and can be inserted with the insert call.
 At the insert the data will be stored in a binary tree, where each parent and his childs obey the order.
-The order is defined by the
+The order is defined by a compare function, set at init.

-	typedef int (*VheapComp) (void *, void *);

-function.
-This order function compares two elements and shall return 1 on a > b and 0 otherwise to construct a maximum heap.
+The compare function compares two elements and shall return 1 on a > b and 0 otherwise to construct a maximum heap.
 And 1 on a < b and 0 otherwise to construct a minimum heap.

-Example:
+At the removal the fist element in the data array will be taken and the data gets reordered.
+The ordering takes log (n) time so the complexity for the insert and remove is log (n).

+Beside the classical init and del functions a is-empty check is also implemented.

+####Example
 If the order function constructs a maximum heap it holds for all elements if they have any childs:

 parent > child0 and parent > child1

-At the removal the fist element in the data array will be taken and the data gets reordered.
-The ordering takes log (n) time so the complexity for the insert and remove is log (n).

-Beside the classical init and del functions a is empty check is also implemented.

-The typedef `Vheap` contains the following fields:

-typedef struct
-{
-	size_t minSize;
-	size_t size;
-	size_t count;
-	VheapComp comp;
-	void ** data;
-} Vheap;

-- **minSize**: Is the minimum size of the `Vheap`.
-After each remove a check is performed to see if a shrink is needed.
-This field defines the minimum size, which the `Vheap` size will never get below.

-- **size**: Is the actual allocated size of the `Vheap`

-- **count**: Is the actual number of elements in the `Vheap`

-- **comp**: Is the order function defined by the VheapComp

-- **data**: Is the array in which the data will be stored.